slothfulxtx/diff-gaussian-rasterization/README.md

 # Differential Gaussian Rasterization

-**What's new** : Except for the RGB image, we also support render depth map (both forward and backward process) compared with the [original repository](https://github.com/graphdeco-inria/diff-gaussian-rasterization).
+**What's new** : Except for the RGB image, we also support render depth map and alpha map (both forward and backward process) compared with the [original repository](https://github.com/graphdeco-inria/diff-gaussian-rasterization).

 We modify the repo name as **diff_gauss** to avoid dependecy conflict with the original version.
 You can install our repo by executing the following command lines
 ```shell